 Meet at the hotel or airport and transfer for sightseeing.
 Visit the South Gate of Angkor Thom, the Bayon temple complex, as well as Takeo and Ta Prohm temples.
 Lunch at a local restaurant.
 Continue with a visit to the Angkor Wat temple complex and enjoy watching the sunset on Phnom Bakheng before returning to your hotel.

-Fly one way from Siem Reap, Cambodia to Koh Samui, Thailand via Bangkok.
+Fly from Siem Reap to Koh Samui, Thailand via Bangkok.

 The Buri Rasa Village is situated in an enchanting traditional southern Thai village.
 Dwellings are nestled in a veritable Garden of Eden.
 Echoes of halcyon days with, once upon a time, tales of aristocracy escaping to country or Paradise Island retreats with a full complement of servants and services to meet their every need and requirement.
 Only an hour by plane from Bangkok, Buri Rasa nestles on the northwest coastline of the stunningly beautiful island of Samui, on what is considered the island's finest white sand beach.
 Calm and secluded, a true island paradise location in every sense of the word.

 Enjoy time at leisure to explore at your own pace, or relax at your hotel.

 Fly from Koh Samui to Bangkok.

 November 19, 2013